twiduch/statements/README.md

 ```

 #### POST /api/v1/customers/:customer_id/ie_statements
 Creates new statement for `customer_id`.
-You can only create statements for your logged in `id`.
+Currently, users can only create statements for themselves.
+This restriction ensures that customers can only manage their own data.
-The reason for this route is to allow in the future to create statements for different customers by admins or internal staff.
+However, this route has been designed to accommodate future functionality where admins or internal staff may create statements on behalf of other customers.

 You can create statement alone and add incomes and expenditures later:
 ```json